What are tax credits?

 For other tax credit appeals you should use the appeals form WTC/AP available from the Revenue and Customs website.

 When you request an appeal the tax credit office are likely to get in touch with you to see if your appeal can be settled without having to attend a tribunal.
 If it is not possible to settle your appeal, your case will be sent to the Tribunals Service.
-Our Social security and tax credit tribunals factsheet [PDF] gives more information about going to an appeal tribunal.
+Our challenging a benefits decision factsheet [PDF] gives more information about going to an appeal tribunal.

 Our Benefits sessions page lists local organisations that can offer help with appeals and tribunals.